Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-Talk with your health care provider about what exercise program is best for you.
-Always tell your health care provider if an exercise causes new or lasting pain.
+Talk with your healthcare provider about what exercise program is best for you.
+Always tell your healthcare provider if an exercise causes new or lasting pain.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR